Student-owned AI+X projects grounded in subject interests

 2. Explore public datasets and design a hypothesis — Find data that fits your topic from public sources like Kaggle, the UCI ML Repository, and NHANES.

-4. Analyze and visualize results — Interpret whether the model is right, and if it's wrong, why.
-This process becomes material for your admissions essay.
+4. Analyze and visualize results — Interpret whether the model is right, and if it is wrong, why, then record the reasoning in the research log.

 5. Document it on GitHub or a portfolio site — Organize it in a reproducible form.
 It becomes a link admissions officers can check.